-Thanks to the Torsion System, this shoe is designed to provide a smooth transition from your midfoot stance to your forefoot push-off.
+Thanks to the Torsion System, these neutral running shoe is designed to provide a smooth transition from your midfoot stance to your forefoot push-off.
 But, the true sensation here is the boost technology that aids in shock absorption.

-Adidas engineered this shoe with their ADIWEAR outsole and this not only provides an optimal amount of grip but also a strong amount of durability.
-All in the meanwhile, while maintaining a light weight.
+Adidas engineered this shoe with its ADIWEAR outsole and this not only provides an optimal amount of grip but also a strong amount of durability.
+All in the meanwhile, while maintaining a lightweight.

 Like most running shoes, the upper has been designed with a breathable mesh material.
 In conjunction with this is the cover system which aids in preventing hot spots.

 It is impossible to not recognize an Adidas shoe as they have their staple logo integrated on the side.
-Overall, this is a sharp-looking shoe, with enough color variety to satisfy most users.
+Overall, these are a sharp-looking neutral running shoes, with enough color variety to satisfy most users.